20101113/Shooping-cart/README.md

 # Shopping Cart

 This is a simple shopping cart application built with Angular.
-It allows users to add, remove, and view products in the cart, as well as calculate the total price.
+It allows users to add, remove, and view products in the cart.

 ## Features